Sam-Yasin/Contact-Manager/README.md

 Jane Doe   | 789-8902     |
 Sam Space  | 210-581-8123 |

-- ####Hint: you can use format strings with the System.our.printf or String.format methods to ensure the columns have the same width.
+- ####Hint: you can use format strings with the System.our.printf or String.format methods to ensure the columns have the same width.# Contact-Manager-App-